CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 ## Hazard-specific datasets

-They usually built on top of general climate datasets and have additional processing and filtering applied to quantify specific hazards more directly.
+Hazard-specific datasets are often created from observational, reanalysis or climate datasets.
+Additional processing steps have been applied to quantify a specific hazard more directly and to derive indicators that quantify the severity of the hazard.
-This ranges from the detection of hazardous events and basic statistical summaries of climate variables in an easy-to-access format to the application of dedicated hazard models to produce hazard indicators.
+This ranges from the detection of hazardous events and basic statistical summaries of climate variables in an easy-to-access format to datasets generated with dedicated hazard models to produce hazard indicators.
+Due to their direct relevance for CRA, hazard-specific datasets are generally more easy to use.
+However, decisions made in the processing of the data, e.g., on thresholds that define a hazardous event, may not be suitable for all use cases.

 ### <img src="../../images/icon_s/icon_s_floods.png" alt="" class="hazard-icon"> Floods